aryaman22-hubb/Ecommerce_Follow_Along/README.md

 ### Milestone 26: Get User Orders Endpoint

-✅ *Goals:*
+✅ **Goals:**

 ### 1️⃣ Backend - User Orders Endpoint

 - Created an API endpoint that retrieves all orders for a specific user.
-- Implemented logic to receive the user's email and retrieve the corresponding _id.
+- Implemented logic to receive the user's email and retrieve the corresponding `_id`.
-- Used the retrieved _id to query and fetch all orders associated with that user from the database.
+- Used the retrieved `_id` to query and fetch all orders associated with that user from the database.

 ### 2️⃣ Enhancing User Experience